AdRoll/baker/content/en/docs/Performance/_index.md

 On a `c5.4xlarge` instance, we performed a test reading from a Kinesis stream with 130 shards and writing to a DynamoDB table with 20k write capacity units.
-Baker is able to read and write more than 10k records per second (the avg size of each record is 4.5 KB) using less than 1 GB of RAM and ~400% of the total CPU capacity (less than 25% for each core).
+Baker is able to read and write more than 10k records per second (the average size of each record is 4.5 KB) using less than 1 GB of RAM and around 400% of the total CPU capacity (each core being used at less than 25%).